-It is unfair to expect a student to show adequate academic progress when given incorrect interventions.
+This includes not expecting a student to show adequate academic progress when given incorrect interventions.
 The consistency and fidelity of implementation are essential to the academic achievement of all learners.

 Some Students Need More Interventions

 Higher Risk of Drop Out

-Research about retention has shown that retention puts students at higher risk of dropping out of school.
-In my opinion, this is because retention is a permanent action that can never be changed.
-As a student continues his/her education, they never forget being retained.
+Research about retention has shown that retention puts students at a higher risk of dropping out of school.
+This is because retention is a permanent action that rarely ever changes.
+As a student continues his/her education, they may never forget being retained.

-Retention can be demoralizing as students see their friends go on to the next grade level while they are forced to make new friends.
-Some students experience bullying or questioned, and subsequently feel uncomfortable.
+Retention can be demoralizing as students see their peers go on to the next grade level.
+As a result, these kids are often forced to make new friends.
+Some students experience bullying or are questioned and subsequently feel uncomfortable.
 The stigma that comes with retention is a lifelong concern that impacts a student’s self-efficacy in education.
-Retention causes doubts and it can sometimes make a student question his/her ability to learn.
+Retention causes doubts, and it can sometimes make a student question his/her ability to learn.